Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Yep, that lesbian farmer story is still alive out there.

-You know what it's classic.
+You know, it's classic.

-It's a Washington free beacon story.
+It's a Washington Free Beacon story.